 As one of the most famous places in Texas, Hamilton Pool is quite crowded and definitely requires advance reservations to visit–but there’s nothing quite like laying eyes on it in person!

-Unfortunately, due to safety concerns, swimming was forbidden during the summer of 2021.
+Unfortunately, due to safety concerns, swimming has been forbidden off and on since the summer of 2021.

 Check the official website for reservations and updates on if/when swimming will be available when you plan to visit Dripping Springs!

 Browse Mercer Street.

 As the unofficial main street of Dripping Springs, Texas, Mercer Street is a must-visit.

 Here, you’ll find plenty of historic buildings–some of the oldest in town–that are thriving with modern storefronts, including some of the most popular places to visit in Dripping Springs, like the Barbershop.